๐Ÿ“ŠAdvanced Communication Research Methods

 Voluntary Response Sample

-• Participants self-select into the study by choosing to respond—common in online polls, call-in surveys, and product reviews
+• Participants self-select into the study by choosing to respond.
+Online polls, call-in surveys, and product reviews all fall into this category.

-• Produces severe bias toward strong opinions because people with moderate views rarely bother to participate
+• Produces severe bias toward strong opinions because people with moderate views rarely bother to participate.
+A restaurant's online reviews skew toward people who had either a fantastic or terrible experience; the majority with an average meal stay silent.

 Quota Sample

-• Researcher sets quotas to match population proportions for key characteristics, then fills quotas using non-random selection
+• The researcher sets quotas to match population proportions for key characteristics, then fills those quotas using non-random selection.

 Complex Sampling Designs